Clear rosacea symptoms with convenient prescription treatment

 Rosacea treatments at Dr. B

-Dr. B offers over (number) treatments for rosacea.
-We’ve highlighted a few of our most popular and affordable options below, but you can also choose others, including both brand and generic medications.
+Dr. B offers over 30 treatments for rosacea.
+We’ve highlighted a few of our most popular and affordable options below, but you can choose other brand and generic medications if desired.

 Ivermectin